Signature Methods in Machine Learning: Signature as a Feature Map

+One particularly important example of tree-like equivalence is when one path is a translation of the other.
+To be more precise, suppose that $\gamma : [a,b] \to V$ is a continuous path of bounded variation.
+Consider a fixed $v \in V$ and define a continuous path of bounded variation $\psi : [a,b] \to V$ by setting, for $t \in [a,b]$, $\psi_t := \gamma_t + v$.
+Then $\gamma$ and $\psi$ are tree-like equivalent.
+Consequently the signature is invariant under translation of a path.

+This invariance motivates our use of the invisibility reset transformation (cf. Subsection \ref{dataset_to_path}) when detailing our method of transforming a stream of values into a stream of increments in Subsection \ref{subsec:math_framework}.
+Indeed the invisibility reset transformation is used to explicitly encode both the first and last values of a stream into its resulting stream of increments in a manner that is invariant under translation.
+Consequently, the signature of the path resulting from the concatenation of these increments \textit{will} capture information related to the norm/size of the entries in the original stream of values.
+This information would \textit{not} be captured by the signature if we worked with the stream of incremental changes obtained by only considering the differences between successive entries of the original stream of values.

+Another important example of tree-like equivalence is when one path is a reparameterisation of the other.
+To be more precise, suppose that $\gamma : [a,b] \to V$ is a continuous path of bounded variation.
+Then if $\psi : [a,b] \to [a,b]$ is a continuously differentiable increasing surjection, then the paths $\gamma$ and $\gamma \circ \psi$ are tree-like equivalent.
+Consequently the signature is invariant under reparameterisation of a path; it essentially quotients out the infinite-dimensional group of time reparameterisation.
+This formalises our earlier claims that the signature filters out the parameterisation noise.

-The signature essentially quotients out the infinite-dimensional group of time reparameterisations.
-This allows the signature to record the order of events \emph{without} needing to record precisely when each event occurs, which is an advantage compared to Fourier transform/wavelets techniques.
+A consequence of this reparameterisation invariance is that the signature can record the order of events \textit{without} needing to record precisely when each event occurs.
+This is a distinct advantage compared to Fourier transform/wavelets techniques.

 Consider, for example, monitoring financial markets for signs of insider trading.
 Three events that might be of interest are a phone call, a trade and price movement.
 The order of these three events is critical; the order phone call, trade and then price movement could indicate insider trading.
 To capture the order using Fourier series or wavelets we must sample each of the three channels representing the three events.
 The sampling frequency will likely need to be very high to resolve each channel accurately enough to capture the order, leading to the consideration of large quantities of uninformative data.
 But the signature captures this information in the first two levels irrespective of how it is sampled, see example 3.8 in \cite{LLN16}.